What Is Breast Augmentation?

 Implant Shapes and Sizes

 Breast implants come in a variety of shapes and sizes.
-In regard to shape, individuals desiring to improve fullness in the upper portion of the breasts will generally benefit the most from round implant with a “full” or “extra full” profile.
+In regards to shape, individuals desiring to improve fullness in the upper portion of the breasts will generally benefit the most from a round implant with a “full” or “extra full” profile.
 The “profile” of an implant refers to how much the implant projects off the chest wall.
 “Full” and “extra full” profile implants are typically more narrow than “moderate” or “low” profile breast implants.
 For patients who are seeking a look and projection that more closely resembles the upper pole fullness and slope of a natural breast, implants of a lower profile may be a more appropriate choice.

 Implant Surface Textures